- Support Vue

 The Vue Instance

-Every Vue application is bootstrapped by creating a root Vue instance with the
+Every Vue application starts by creating a new Vue instance with the

 Although not strictly associated with the MVVM pattern, Vue’s design was partly inspired by it.
 As a convention, we often use the variable

 vm (short for ViewModel) to refer to our Vue instance.